chrisglein/chrisglein.github.io/rum-runner/learn-to-play.md

 - The crown 👑 will primarily play cards face-down as information hidden from the pirate.
 The crown will start **investments** (including rum) across their various islands and raise **hazards** to defend them.
 - The pirate ☠️ will play their cards face-up.
 They will buy **ships** and hire **crew** that together will raid the crown's islands in hopes of finding rum.

-There are a total of 7 rum cards in the crown's deck.
-Either the crown will score 2-4 of those rum cards to score 4 points ⭐, or the pirate will raid 4 of those rum cards to get their 4 points ⭐.

 # ICONOGRAPHY & TERMS
 <table class="splitTable">
 <tr><th>Icon</th><th>Meaning</th><th class="splitColumn" width="20px"></th><th>Icon</th><th>Card Type</th></tr>